Meet Love Island’s new girl AJ Bunker

 Latest bombshell dropped shortly after Brad was dumped from the villa

-A new arrival turned up at the Love Island villa in tonight’s (Wednesday 14 July) episode.
+A new arrival turned up at the Love Island villa last week.

 The boys gathered to greet the new girl, while Lucinda, Faye, Kaz and Co watched from the balcony.